-Speaking of vegetables, I know I say it all the time, but it so important it is worth repeating; the #1 biggest diet mistake people of all ages make is not eating anywhere near the optimal amount of vegetables (and fruit!)
+Speaking of vegetables, the #1 biggest diet mistake people of all ages make is not eating anywhere near the optimal amount of vegetables.
 I would say this is especially true with kids.
 Ideally, you should aim to eat 7 to 13 servings of vegetables and fruit a day.
 And yes, that is a lot!
-But beyond Green Smoothies, there are a number of creative (and delicious) ways to work fruits and vegetables into your recipes….

-It was almost a decade ago when Jessica Seinfeld released her Deceptively Delicious cookbook, showing moms everywhere how to hide vegetables in everything from Mac-n-Cheese to Chocolate Chip Cookies.
-My son was only seven years old when Seinfeld’s book was released and we used the book for inspiration countless times while he was growing up.
-Ever since first picking up that book, I have always looked for ways to work more vegetables into as many of my recipes as possible.
+When my son was just born, in 2007 Jessica Seinfeld released her Deceptively Delicious cookbook, showing moms everywhere how to hide vegetables in everything from Mac-n-Cheese to Chocolate Chip Cookies.
+We used the book for inspiration countless times while raising our kids.
+Ever since reading this book from cover to cover and over again, I am always on the lookout to add in more vegetables into my recipes.

 It’s easier than you might think!

-In addition to the Gluten Free Zucchini Muffins with Carrots, here are a few more kid-friendly recipes that sneak in a few extra vegetable servings:
+In addition to this recipe for Zucchini Muffins, here are a few more kid-friendly recipes that sneak in a few extra vegetable servings: